Dale G. Renlund

 Dale Gunnar Renlund (born November 13, 1952) is an American religious leader and former cardiologist who serves in the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He has been a general authority of the church since 2009.
-Currently, he is the thirteenth most senior apostle in the church.
+Currently, he is the eleventh most senior apostle in the church.

+Early life

-Renlund was born in Salt Lake City, Utah, to Mats Åke Renlund and Mariana Andersson.
-Renlund's parents were from Finland and Sweden and emigrated to the United States so they could marry in an LDS Church temple.
+Renlund was born on November 13, 1952, in Salt Lake City, Utah, to Mats Åke Renlund and Mariana Andersson.
+Renlund's parents were from Finland and Sweden and immigrated to the United States so they could marry in an LDS Church temple.
 Since his parents did not yet know English, Renlund's first language was Swedish.
 For three years while he was a teenager, Renlund lived with his parents in Sweden where his father was a building missionary for the LDS Church.
 From 1972 to 1974 Renlund returned to Sweden where he served as a full-time missionary for the LDS Church.

 Medical career

-He received a bachelor's degree in chemistry and an M.D., both from the University of Utah.
+Renlund graduated from the University of Utah in 1976 with a bachelor's degree in chemistry.
+He then attended the University of Utah School of Medicine, graduating in 1980 with a Doctor of Medicine.
 He then went on to do a three-year internal medicine residency program and then a three-year cardiology fellowship, both at Johns Hopkins School of Medicine.
-While working at Johns Hopkins, Renlund served as bishop of an LDS ward.
-During this time his wife, Ruth, was going to law school.
+While working at Johns Hopkins, Renlund served as bishop of an LDS ward, and his wife, Ruth, earned a Juris Doctor degree from the University of Maryland Francis King Carey School of Law.

-In 1986, Renlund became a professor at the University of Utah.
+In 1986, Renlund became a professor of medicine at the University of Utah.
 As a cardiologist, he specialized in heart transplants.
 From 1991 to 2009, he was the medical director of the Utah Transplantation Affiliated Hospitals Cardiac Transplant Program.
 In 2000, he also became director of the Heart Failure Prevention and Treatment Program at Intermountain Health Center in Salt Lake City.